aaron-wheeler/SFIArtificialStockMarket.jl/src/ABM/README.md

 # Sante Fe Institute Artificial Stock Market

 ## General description
-The SFI artificial market is a simple model of an asset market that assumes heterogeneous agents who follow inductive reasoning and endogenously reproduce empirical market phenomena.
+The SFI artificial stock market is a simple model of an asset market that assumes heterogeneous agents who follow inductive reasoning and endogenously reproduce empirical market phenomena.

 ## Model description

 ### Data structure

 Multiple data structures have been defined in `ABM/data_struct.jl` to organise the different variables and their domains according to the theoretical outline.
+The values of all properties were obtained directly from the original SFI artificial stock market unless otherwise stated.

 1. A properties struct (`ModelProperties`) defines several model parameters:
   - `num_agents` : number of agents in the model (default = `25`)